 So result management systems can compare results from one run to the next, without erroneously designating results as “new” because a rule id has changed.

 Rule identifiers should be opaque – that is, they should not convey information to a user – because a rule's implementation might change over time.
 Suppose a rule id is "DoNotDoXOrY", suppose circumstances change so that “Y” is now acceptable, and suppose the implementation of the rule changes accordingly.
 Because the rule id must not change, the string "DoNotDoXOrY" will continue to be persisted to logs, where it will convey outdated guidance to users in a way that an opaque identifier such as "CA2101" would not.

+In contrast to rule identifiers, notification identifiers need not be stable or opaque, because the reasoning that leads to those requirements for rules does not apply to notifications.
+A tool notification with level "error" should always be treated as a failure, and tools should not allow them to be disabled.
+And tool authors are free to change the notification ids at any time, so there is no reason for them to be opaque; to the contrary, they are more useful if they convey information to the user.

 deprecatedIds property

-A rule object MAY contain a property named deprecatedIds whose value is an array of zero or more unique (§3.7.2) strings, each of which contains a stable opaque identifier (that is, a rule id; see §3.42.3) by which this rule was known in some previous version of the analysis tool.
+A reportingDescriptor object MAY contain a property named deprecatedIds whose value is an array of zero or more unique (§3.7.2) strings, each of which contains an id (see §3.42.3) by which this reporting item was known in some previous version of the analysis tool.

 If deprecatedIds is absent, it SHALL default to an empty array.

-NOTE: This property addresses the scenario where rule ids change from one version of a tool to the next.
+NOTE: This property is most useful for rules.
+It addresses the scenario where rule ids change from one version of a tool to the next.
 For example, a tool developer might decide that a rule is too general, covering too many concepts.
 In the next version of the tool, the tool developer might break this rule into a set of more specific rules.

 Now the result management system has the problem of matching results between the newer and the older versions of the tool. deprecatedIds solves this problem.